 Command Line history

 Syntax history history [n] history -c history -d offset history [-anrw] [filename] history -ps arg Key -c Clear the history list.
 This can be combined with the other options to replace the history list completely. -d offset Delete the history entry at position offset. offset should be specified as it appears when the history is displayed. -a Append the new history lines (history lines entered since the beginning of the current Bash session) to the history file. -n Append the history lines not already read from the history file to the current history list.
 These are lines appended to the history file since the beginning of the current Bash session. -r Read the current history file and append its contents to the history list. -w Write out the current history to the history file. -p Perform history substitution on the args and display the result on the standard output, without storing the results in the history list. -s The args are added to the end of the history list as a single entry.

-With no options, display the history list with line numbers.
-Lines
+With no options, display the command history list with line numbers.
+Lines listed with a * have been modified.

-prefixed with with a `*' have been modified.
-An argument of n lists only the
+An argument of n lists only the last n lines.

 Pressing the UP arrow will return to previous commands.